-Every kind of tea leaves goes through a steaming process, and in green tea leaves cases, it happens right after picking.
-Green tea leaves, when picked, are sent right away to a crude tea factory where the process goes through under high heat.
-The steaming process is crucial as it is responsible for stopping oxidation in tea leaves.
-However, if the process is skipped, then the enzymes present in tea leaves change the original components by oxidizing polyphenol, resulting in the oxidation of catechin.
+Every kind of tea leaf goes through a steaming process, and in the case of green tea leaves, it happens right after picking.
+Green tea leaves, when picked, are sent right away to a crude tea factory, where the process goes through high heat.
+The steaming process is crucial, as it is responsible for stopping oxidation in tea leaves.
+However, if the process is skipped, then the enzymes present in tea leaves change the original components by oxidizing polyphenols, resulting in the oxidation of catechin.

-Catechins are the main and vital nutrients in green tea leaves and responsible for many health benefits and give astringent taste to the tea.
+Catechins are the main and vital nutrients in green tea leaves and are responsible for many health benefits.
+They also give the tea an astringent taste.
 It works as an antioxidant agent and frees your body from any harmful radicals.
 Therefore, it is essential to drink green tea, which has gone through each processing step.
-The steaming process gives your tea a proper taste and keeps the catechins in their original form to get health benefits from it.
+The steaming process gives your tea a proper taste and keeps the catechins in their original form so you can get their health benefits.

-The steaming process was made important and frequently used to eliminate the smell of leaves, enhance aroma, inactivate enzymes, and make the tea leaves softer, making it easy to break down in later processing.
+The steaming process was made important and frequently used to eliminate the smell of leaves, enhance aroma, inactivate enzymes, and make the tea leaves softer, making them easier to break down in later processing.

 Nowadays, streaming is done through a tea steaming machine in a properly made factory.
-The device is made up of a string shaft and a net drum, and both these parts are covered with steaming drums.
-When leaves go through this machine, oxidizing enzymes present in fresh leaves are killed due to steam-heat.
-Steamed leaves get a new and fresh green color and contain 75% water.
-Then it immediately goes through other steps such as rolling and drying.
+The device is made up of a string shaft and a net drum, and both of these parts are covered with steaming drums.
+When leaves go through this machine, oxidizing enzymes present in fresh leaves are killed due to steam heat.
+Steamed leaves get a new, fresh green color and contain 75% water.
+Then it immediately goes through other steps, such as rolling and drying.

-The steaming process's length varies in green teas as the time determines the flavor, aroma, and color of a tea.
-Each green tea has a specific timed steaming process, and it varies depending on the growing condition of each green tea, the region of cultivation and elevation, etc. The timing determines most of the results of brewing tea and taken seriously during each green tea type.
+The steaming process's length varies in green teas, as the time determines the flavor, aroma, and color of a tea.
+Each green tea has a specific timed steaming process that varies depending on the growing condition of the tea, the region of cultivation, the elevation, etc. The timing determines most of the results of brewing tea and should be taken seriously for each type of green tea.
 In the following table, you will see how steaming time changes the fragrance, taste, and color of a tea.

 Method |